Chapter Thirty—Suspicions & Theories

 "In my defense, your picture killed about ninety percent of my brain cells," I admitted, under Emmett's watchful and amused expression.

 She laughed, thankfully.
 "You're forgiven.
 Now, go get the bad guy.
 I have another call on the line."

 She ignored my sarcastic tone and sighed.
 "And Edward, please be careful."

 We said our goodbyes with promises to check in often.
 As we pulled into the rendezvous point with Carlisle, I received another text from Banner.
 Though it wasn't as pleasing to the eye as Bella's picture, it was just as startling.

 There's been some suspicious activity in Ms. Swan's bank accounts.
-Almost six million dollars have been deposited into her account in the last two weeks.
+Almost six million dollars have been deposited into her account in the last week alone.

 "How did it go?"
 I asked her.

 I nodded and pulled onto the busy street.
-"And if they notice before that?"
-We knew what it would mean.
+"And if they notice you're gone before that?"
+We knew what it would mean, a very angry Edward.

 "I'll handle Edward if he finds out."
 She was practically unrecognizable in the red wig, prosthetic nose, and stylized business suit.
-It was her eyes that gave her away, which explained the oversized sunglasses.
+Her eyes could give her away, which explained the oversized sunglasses.